Xposed-Modules-Repo/com.my.televip/README.md

 There are additional features that are not listed here.

-This module is compatible with the latest version of the official Telegram app.
+# This module is compatible with:
+Telegram
+Plus
+TG Connect
+Skygram
+iMe
+X Plus
+Cherrygram
+Nicegram
+Nagram

 Developed by an @mustafa1dev